AndrePlay/CryoLauncher/README.md

 TROUBLESHOOTING

-this new update corrupts my world
+this new update corrupts my world what now option 1 you will start an new fresh world option 2 remove the mod that is added and see if the world still works.